shruthiachappa/my-quotes-first-mobile-app/README.md

 # my-quotes-first-mobile-app
-Simple angular mobile app
-simple ionic mobile app
-mobile app using angular
+Simple mobile application using ionic2 and apache cordova Simple mobile application using angular 4
 This app helps you to select the quotes from different category and have them as your favorites, can also manage them by deleting from category and adding to them.